jundalisay/spblist/content/en/social/cycles/israel.md

 Printing allowed people to express their feelings and make policy suggestions.
 This led to the representative form of lawmaking.

+### Has the Promise of Self-Preservation Baked In

-So the key solution to the conflict is to make a new book that has both the feelings of the Torah and the Quran.
+The key solution to the conflict is to make a new book that has both the feelings of the Torah and the Quran.
 We will call it as the "Unified Book".

-It will have the important principles in both Judaism and Islam such as God, civil law, Judgement Day, etc.
+It will have the important principles in both Judaism and Islam such as God, civil law, Judgement Day, etc.  More importantly, it will guarantee the mutual-preservation of the Jewish and Palestinian races.
+This is because it is easy to notice that self-preservation is the common theme with:
+- Judaism
+- Islam
+- Nazism

+These three see their own race or belief system as so superior to others, killing those other races that threatened them:
+- Moses ordered the Levites to kill fellow Jews
+- The Prophet Mohammad ordered the killing of the Banu Qurayza
+- Nazism killed many Jews during the Holocaust

+This superiority comes from a natural negative coping mechanism in a negative environment:
+- The Jews were refugees and were later destroyed many times by other kingdoms
+- Islam had to fight tooth and nail during its conquest
+- Nazism began from the German defeat in World War II

-It will not be a religious book, but rather a moral or philosophical one.
+The Unified Book will not be a religious, but rather a moral or philosophical one.
 Below is the proposed schedule for such changes which goes with the cycles of Israel.

 Phase: Year | Policy